mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

      }
    }

 In the example above we created a loop to go from 0 to 20.
 The if statement checks if the number is odd.
 If true, we make it jump to the next iteration (Via the /continue command).
-The last statement of the loop’s body is used to print the number.
+The last statement of the loop's body is used to print the number.

 The output is: